kxxt/tracexec/README.md

 # tracexec

-A small utility to trace program execution.
+A small utility for tracing execve{,at}.

 **Status**: